pzompa/Rock-Paper-Scissor-Game/README.md

 * Favicon.io
   * Favicon files were created at [this Website](https://favicon.io/)

+* Balsamiq
+  * Balsamiq was used to create wireframes.
 ---
 ## Features to be implemented
 * User data storage for returning Visitor.